deancochran/sveltekit-starter-pack/README.md

 - update the typing accordingly in the frontend 'StressDays' is in need of updating
 - on the dashboard, use the data.activites to calculate the total percentage of training done above threshold and below threshold
 - add a message to encourage training at a 80% below threshold and 20% above threshold ratio as per the 80/20 method
+- convert all distance measurements to meters in the database
+  - update all corresponding functions that calculate distance
+  - update the trainging session logic for creating a workout